-We delve into every aspect of the testing process, including choosing your test dates, understanding the scoring process, knowing exactly what's on each section, and using time-saving comprehension strategies to maximize your scores.
-We also take a holistic approach to test prep, keeping in mind that every student has different goals and schedules, and can come from any grade in middle school or high school.
+We delve into every aspect of the testing process, such as choosing your test dates, understanding the scoring process, knowing exactly what's on each section, and using time-saving comprehension strategies to maximize your scores.
+We also take a holistic approach to test prep, keeping in mind that every student has different goals and schedules and can come from any grade in middle school or high school.

 That being said, there are several other websites that are important to explore and learn from as you prep for the ACT.
 Rather than limiting yourself to one source of information, you can best prepare yourself and boost your scores by taking advantage of all free online ACT resources.

-This guide is meant to help you find the best ACT websites for:
+This guide is meant to help you find the best ACT websites for the following:

 - Understanding the content and format of the test

 - Locating the highest-quality practice questions that will get you ready for the ACT

 First, let's take a look at the official ACT website and the parts of it that are most useful to you.

 Official ACT Website

 Besides test dates and registration, the ACT website offers a useful overview of accommodations, what to take with you on test day, and college and financial planning.
 Since you can find more in-depth information about most of these areas elsewhere, I'd say the most useful part of the ACT website for test prep is its official sample questions for the English, Math, Reading, Science, and Writing sections.

 After you create an ACT account, you can find an ACT Question of the Day, which can be useful to start early and study a little at a time.
 The site also offers a useful ACT study guide in both English and Spanish.